MatterMiners/tardis-webtool/README.md

 **vue testing library** for isolated component testing **cypress** for E2E testing

-To run tests there are multiple possibilities (currently only vitest):
+To run tests there are multiple possibilities:

 ```sh
 npm run test